pepopowitz/working-effectively-with-pull-requests/src/index.md

 than collecting feedback along the way.

 1 - use the draft feature if you remember it exists 😅 just make sure it's clearly marked as experimental/incomplete.

+  - we'll talk more about this in a bit

 2 - build prototypes that reviewers can play with by checking out the PR's branch